-- 23.1 The board shall establish a risk committee separately from the audit committee with responsibility for oversight and advice to the board on the current risk exposures of the institution and future risk strategy.
+- 23.1 The board shall establish a risk committee separately from the audit committee with responsibility for oversight and advice to the board on the current risk exposures of the entityinstitution and future risk strategy.
 Institutions may propose to the Central Bank that the board itself carry out the functions which would otherwise be delegated to a risk committee.
-The Central Bank's prior approval in writing shall be obtained if an institution wishes to fulfil this requirement without creating a separate committee of the board. - 23.2 The number of members of a risk committee shall be sufficient to handle the nature, scale and complexity of the business conducted by it and shall be composed of at least three members. - 23.3 The Chairman of the risk committee shall be a non-executive director or an independent non-executive director. - 23.4 The risk committee shall be composed of a majority of non-executive directors, independent non-executive directors or a combination of both. - 23.5 The risk committee as a whole shall have relevant risk expertise. - 23.6 The role of the risk committee shall be to advise the board on risk appetite and tolerance for future strategy, taking account of the board's overall risk appetite, the current financial position of the institution and, drawing on the work of the audit committee and the external auditor, the capacity of the institution to manage and control risks within the agreed strategy.
-The risk committee shall oversee the risk management function, which is managed on a day to day basis by the CRO. - 23.7 The risk committee shall liaise regularly with the CRO to ensure the development and on-going maintenance of an effective risk management system within the institution that is effective and proportionate to the nature, scale and complexity of the risks inherent in the business.
+The Central Bank's prior approval in writing shall be obtained if an institution wishes to fulfil this requirement without creating a separate committee of the board. - 23.2 The number of members of a risk committee shall ensure that there is an appropriate representation of non executive and executive directors which is appropriate be sufficient to handle the nature, scale and complexity of the business conducted by it and be composed of at least three members. - 23.3 The Chairman of the risk committee shall be a non-executive director. - 23.4 The risk committee shall be composed of a majority of non-executive directors. - 23.5 The risk committee as a whole shall have relevant financial experience. - 23.6 The role of the risk committee shall be to advise the board on risk appetite and tolerance for future strategy, taking account of the board's overall risk appetite, the current financial position of the institution and, drawing on the work of the audit committee and the external auditor, the capacity of the institution to manage and control risks within the agreed strategy.
+The risk committee shall oversee the risk management function.

-23.8 The risk committee shall advise the board on the effectiveness of strategies and policies with respect to maintaining, on an on-going basis, amounts, types and distribution of both internal capital and own funds adequate to cover the risks of the institution.
+- 23.7 The risk committee shall ensure the development and on-going maintenance of an effective risk management system within the financial-institution that is effective and proportionate to the nature, scale and complexity of the risks inherent in the business. - 23.8 The risk committee shall advise the board on the effectiveness of strategies and policies with respect to maintaining, on an on-going basis, amounts, types and distribution of both internal capital and own funds adequate to cover the risks of the institution.

-24. Remuneration Committee
+24. REMUNERATION COMMITTEE

-- 24.1 Where a remuneration committee has been established, the number of members of the remuneration committee will depend on the nature, scale and complexity of the institution. - 24.2 Where possible, all members of the remuneration committee shall be independent non-executive directors but, in any event, the majority of members of the committee shall be independent non-executive directors. - 24.3 The Chairman of the board shall not be the Chairman of the remuneration committee. - 24.4 The remuneration committee shall establish remuneration policies and procedures within the institution based on best practice and any requirements which the Central Bank may issue.
+- 24.1 Where a remuneration committee has been established, the number of members of the remuneration committee will depend on the size of the institution. - 24.2 Where possible, all members of the remuneration committee shall be independent non-executive directors but, in any event, the majority of members of the committee shall be independent non-executive directors. - 24.3 The Chairman of the board shall not be the Chairman of the remuneration committee. - 24.4 The remuneration committee shall establish remuneration policies and procedures within the institution based on best practice and any requirements which the Central Bank may issue.

-25. Nomination Committee
+25. NOMINATION COMMITTEE

-- Where a nomination committee has been established, the number of members of the committee will depend on the nature, scale and complexity of the institution, but the majority of members of the committee shall be independent non-executive directors. - 25.2 The nomination committee shall make recommendations to the board on all new appointments of both executive and non-executive directors. - 25.3 In considering appointments the nomination committee shall prepare a comprehensive job description, taking into account for board appointments, the existing skills and expertise of the board and the anticipated time commitment required. - 25.4 The nomination committee shall be involved in succession planning for the board, bearing in mind the future demands on the business and the existing level of skills and expertise.
+- 25.1 Where a nomination committee has been established, the number of members of the committee will depend on the size of the institution, but the majority of members of the committee shall be independent non-executive directors. - 25.2 The nomination committee shall make recommendations to the board on all new appointments of both executive and non-executive directors. - 25.3 In considering appointments the nomination committee shall prepare a comprehensive job description, taking into account for board appointments, the existing skills and expertise of the board and the anticipated time commitment required. - 25.4 The nomination committee shall be involved in succession planning for the board, bearing in mind the future demands on the business and the existing level of skills and expertise.

-26. Compliance Statement
+26. COMPLIANCE STATEMENT